The Magical Way into

 The Dragon Challenge.
 Billed a chance for visitors to partake in the Triwizard Tournament, the Dragon Challenge is not even a Uniwizard Tournament.
 It’s really a rebranded roller coaster that pre-dates the Wizarding World of Harry Potter.
 While a moderate roller coaster fan will likely enjoy the ride, and perhaps immensely so, an aficionado would not rank The Dragon Challenge among the world’s top 50 rides.

 Ollivanders.
-Whatever expectations you have for Orlando’s recreation of Diagon Alley’s famous wand shop we suggest you lower them.
-Harry Potter author J. K. Rowling herself insisted this , 11 guests are guided into a dark room and one is chosen to have a minor role in a staged trying out of wands.
-This “interactive shopping experience” lasts for about 5 minutes after which you’ll have the right to purchase your own piece of wood “wand” for $30.
+Whatever expectations you have for Orlando’s recreation of Harry Potter’s famous wand shop we suggest you lower them.
+This “interactive shopping experience” consists of 11 guests at time (the number was at the insistence of Rowling herself) being guided into a dim room.
+One is then chosen to have a minor role in a staged trying out of wands at the behest of a Mr. Ollivander (who, on our visit, judging by his slurred speech and uninspired performance, appeared to have had one too many whiskey sours that morning).
+The whole thing lasts 5 minutes, after which you’ll have the right to purchase your own piece of wood “wand” for $30.

 How To Visit & Where To Stay

-So here’s the key: The night before visiting the Wizarding World of Harry Potter stay in your choice of the Hard Rock Orlando, the Loews Royal Pacific or the the Loews Portofino resorts.
-If you heed nothing else we write during Orlando Travel Week, heed that.
+So here’s the key: The night before visiting the Wizarding World of Harry Potter, stay in your choice of the Hard Rock Orlando, the Loews Royal Pacific or the the Loews Portofino resorts.
+If you heed nothing else we write in this review, heed that.

 Why?
 Because the Islands of Adventure park opens to the general public at 9am.
 But guests of the above three listed resorts get access at 8am.
 They also get complimentary use of the express lines and the ability to quickly charge any theme park expenses to their hotel bill.